The challenge: visiting all four Walt Disney World parks in one day

 - Come up with some fun rules to make the challenge more interesting!
 We picked rides, snacks, and photos, but you could aim to meet characters in each park or even go on a scavenger hunt looking for certain things in each park.
 Make it fun!

 - Be prepared for how tiring this can be, especially with young kids or if it’s a hot day.
 We didn’t take enough breaks early on in the day and it meant that by the time we hit Epcot, Harrison was pretty much done.
 I think if we’d taken it a bit easier early on, he might have conserved his energy a bit better.
+Also make sure you bring a bag that’s easy to carry, pack it lightly, and read through this post on things you probably didn’t even know you needed for your Disney parks bag!

 - Plan your time carefully, and don’t underestimate how much time it will take to get from park to park, to ride the rides, to get food, etc. It’s hard to complete this challenge super quickly because Walt Disney World is so large, everything tends to take quite a long time.